Sunday, August 31, 2008

 Ladies of Spain

 The slight but enjoyable film does include a brief Sapphic dalliance, mostly rendered offscreen.
-But overall it is less about sex than love — Allen’s love of Barcelona, a city he describes as “full of visual beauty and quite romantic.”
+But overall it is less about sex than love — Allen’s love of

-en his “heart wants what it wants” justification for marrying his former girlfriend’s daughter (now 38 and mother of their two adopted children).
+It seems to me that Woody Allen movies have been greeted in recent years with responses ranging from indifference to outright hostility.
+Maybe some people still haven’t forgiven his “heart wants what it wants” justification for marrying his former girlfriend’s daughter (now 38 and mother of their two adopted children).
 Others may be disappointed that his films are so much smaller in scope than his early, ambitious works.
 His late career resembles that of Rossini, who retired from composing grand operas to write smaller, more intimate pieces.
-This one we might call “Serenade to a City in Spain.”
+This one we might call “Serenade to a City in

 The movie finds Allen in a lighter mood than in last year’s tense British murder drama Cassandra’s Dream.
-The story, with narration by actor Christopher Evan Welch instead of Allen’s familiar voice, tells of two friends, dark-haired, sensible Vicky (Rebecca Hall) and blond, impulsive Cristina (Scarlett Johansson), who share a summer vacation, and a lover, in Barcelona.
+The story, with narration by actor Christopher Evan Welch instead of Allen’s familiar voice, tells of two friends, dark-haired, sensible Vicky (Rebecca Hall) and blond, impulsive Cristina (Scarlett Johansson), who share a summer vacation, and a lover, in

 Vicky is a graduate student whose interest in art and architecture gives Allen the opportunity to drop names like Gaudi and Miró into the script.
 She is engaged to marry ambitious, reliable Doug (Chris Messina).
 Cristina, restless and vaguely artistic, is trying to get over a painful breakup.
 They stay with Judy (Patricia Clarkson) and Mark (Kevin Dunn), the kind of smart, successful couple who are a staple of Woody Allen films.

 At an art gallery opening (another Allen staple), Vicky and Cristina spot Juan Antonio Gonzalo (Javier Bardem), a handsome painter who recently ended a violent marriage.
-At a restaurant, Juan Antonio approaches the Vicky and Cristina and suggests they join him on a weekend trip to Oviedo, where his plans include admiring the city’s pre-Romanesque architecture and making love — “hopefully the three of us.”
-Vicky is justifiably skeptical, but Cristina accepts, and Vicky reluctantly agrees to go along.
+At a restaurant, Juan Antonio approaches the Vicky and Cristina and suggests they join him on a weekend trip to

 When Juan Antonio’s seduction of Cristina goes awry, he and Vicky enjoy the old city together, and one night make passionate love.
-After their return to Barcelona, Juan Antonio, to Vicky’s disappointment, takes up with Cristina, who moves in with him.
-Vicky resigns herself to marrying Doug, who seems, by contrast, hopelessly dull.
+After their return to

 It’s a mere wisp of a movie, but the clever, talky script and fine cast make it go down like a cool glass of limonada.
 Lissome English actress Rebecca Hall, who was in the underrated Cassandra's Dream, is a credibly American Vicky, and Cruz is ravishing and funny as the temperamental Maria Elena.
 Bardem, with his soft brown eyes, has guileless appeal in a role that happily doesn’t require a Monkees haircut and bolt gun.

+I remain baffled, however, over Allen’s continued allegiance to Johansson, whose reciting of his artistic-intellectual dialogue about such things as Scriabin piano sonatas brings to mind a toddler scuffling about in mommy’s heels.
 Nonetheless, at the movie's recent Los Angeles premiere, Allen pronounced her "one of the great American actresses."
 Johansson is the kind of child-woman Allen often idealizes in his movies, but is, I think, the least talented of any of the actresses he has cast.
 Maybe Allen sees something in her the rest of us can't.
 Or perhaps the explanation lies in the line Juan Antonio purrs seductively at Cristina: “You have very beautiful lips.”

 This appeared in a slightly different version in the Cleveland Scene.